trambarhq/relaks-django-todo-example/README.md

 }
 ```

-When the user clicks the edit button, we enter exit mode, populating the state with the properties of the TODO in question:
+When the user clicks the edit button, we enter edit mode, populating the state with the properties of the todo in question:

 ```javascript
 handleEditClick = (evt) => {